dariusica2/dataplane-router/README.md

 ### ICMP protocol

-It is implemented using two functions, namely icmp_error_handler and icmp_echo_reply. icmp_error_handler receives the error type (icmp_type) and creates a new packet to signal this error, and icmp_echo_reply also creates a new packet, but its content is copied from the initial received packet and only certain fields are changed (the source and destination addresses and the type in the ICMP header).
+It is implemented using two functions, namely icmp_error_handler and icmp_echo_reply.
+- icmp_error_handler receives the error type (icmp_type) and creates a new packet to signal this error
+- icmp_echo_reply also creates a new packet, but its content is copied from the initial
+- received packet and only certain fields are changed (the source and destination addresses and the type in the ICMP header).

 ### ARP Protocol